Programs : Brochure

 For our students the Global Discovery Program enables a student to have a meaningful global experience in a relatively short period of time; it provides one of the most affordable study abroad options, and it provides unique exposure and access to Mason faculty.

-For our faculty the Global Discovery Grant provides an opportunity to connect with students in a direct way; it can bolster one’s teaching, research, and service; it provides an experiential learning component to one’s course(s); and it provides a supported framework within which to develop a travel component to one’s course.
+For our faculty the Global Discovery Program provides an opportunity to connect with students in a direct way; it can bolster one’s teaching, research, and service; it provides an experiential learning component to one’s course(s); and it provides a supported framework within which to develop a travel component to one’s course.

 We welcome all those interested in submitting proposals and look forward to working together in the semester to come on this tremendous opportunity for both faculty and students alike.